 William H Dribben, MD is a nationally recognized bench researcher with an NIH grant that involves the function of magnesium at the NMDA receptor.
 He has also lectured nationally and has several recent publications regarding his research.

 Michael E Mullins, MD, FACEP is an author or co-author of over 30 peer-reviewed publications in toxicology and emergency medicine.
 He has presented both research and didactic lectures in both the national and international setting.
 He was recently named as Fellow of the American Academy of Clinical Toxicology.
-He was named as the editor for the journal Toxicology Communications and is the review editor for Clinical Toxicology.
-Dr. Michael Mullins has been selected by Taylor & Francis to be the founding Editor-in-Chief of Toxicology Communications, a new open-access journal devoted to case reports in clinical toxicology.
+Dr. Mullins is the Editor-in-Chief of Toxicology Communications and is the review editor for Clinical Toxicology.
 Dr. Mullins continues in his 8th year as an Associate Editor for Clinical Toxicology (another journal in the Taylor & Francis portfolio) and has recently served as Associate Editor for Internal and Emergency Medicine.

 Jason Devgun, MD is an emergency medicine physician and medical toxicologist serving a busy toxicology and addiction medicine inpatient consulting service and outpatient clinic.
 He is involved in expanding inpatient and outpatient toxicology services using telehealth.
 Dr. Devgun regularly lectures locally and regionally.
 He is actively involved in medical student, resident, and fellow education.
 His interests include telehealth, medical education, and medication-assisted treatment of opioid addiction.